acss-io/grunt-atomizer/README.md

 ### Options

 None of the options are required.
-Make sure you understand [atomic configs](https://github.com/yahoo/atomizer/blob/master/examples/example-config.js) to understand the config options below.
+Make sure you understand [atomic configs](https://github.com/yahoo/atomizer/blob/master/examples/example-config.js) in order to properly use the config options below.

 #### options.config